hellory4n/libtrippin/README.md

 Just add all the `.hpp`/`.cpp` files from `trippin/` to your project

-On Linux make sure you linked the math library `-lm`
+On Linux you have to link with the math library `-lm`

-If some for reason you want to use engineer then [read this](./engineerbuild/README.md)

 ## Examples